 Temple Count: 14

 I recently returned from a trip exploring Great Sage temples in northern and central Taiwan.
 I’ve decided to mirror a former article by creating a list of Monkey King temples that I’ve visited on the island.
 This should not be considered comprehensive.
 I intend to update the article as I visit new locations.
 I will divide the list according to the closest city/municipality and provide the address if possible.
 If I’ve already written an article about a particular location, I will add a link to the name.
-All current listed temple ages are as of 2021.
+See here for an overview of the Great Sage’s worship.

 I. Jilong (Keelung)

 1) Shengji Gong (聖濟宮) – 1949

 I didn’t get any information about the temple during my visit as the caretaker appeared to be mute (or just didn’t want to talk to me).
 Online information states the temple was built in 1949.
 Legend has it that the Great Sage saved villagers from rampant fires plaguing Keelung at the time.
 Like Yilan’s Wujian Ziyu Temple (see below), Shengji’s Great Sage and his army of monkey soldiers are portrayed as martial monks (wuseng, 武僧) with a golden headband and long hair.
 The alcove housing his statue is called the Shuilian Grotto-Heaven (Shuilian dongtian, 水濓洞天) after Monkey’s home the “Water Curtain Cave” (Shuilian dong, 水簾洞) on the Mountain of Flowers and Fruit.
 He is flanked on his left and right by Shennong (神農) and Kai Zhang Shengwang (開漳聖王), respectively

 2) Qitian Dasheng Miao (齊天大聖廟) – Unknown